Nelson C. Rising

-Nelson Rising is a veteran of over 40 years in the real estate industry and the Chairman and CEO of Rising Realty Partners, LP, a real estate investment and operating company.
+Nelson Rising is a veteran of over 40 years in the real estate industry and the Cofounder and Chairman of Rising Realty Partners, LP, a real estate investment and operating company.
 He has led two large publicly traded real estate companies, chaired the Federal Reserve Bank of San Francisco and built some of the most iconic buildings and new communities in California and the West.
 Mr. Rising has also served as a top political strategist to some of the most powerful elected officials in the United States and has the distinction of having a street named after him in San Francisco, CA: Nelson Rising Lane.
 Prior to forming Rising Realty Partners, Mr. Rising was President & CEO of MPG Office Trust, Inc., the owner of over half of the institution-quality office space in downtown Los Angeles.
 From 1994-2005, Mr. Rising served as Chief Executive Officer of Catellus Development Corporation.
 During his tenure, he oversaw the company’s successful evolution from a railroad land company to a diversified development company and a real estate investment trust.
 Most notable of the many Catellus developments is Mission Bay in San Francisco, the largest mixed-use development in the history of the city.
 Catellus merged with ProLogis in September 2005 in a $5.5 billion transaction.

 Mr. Rising is well respected for his role in advising elected officials at all levels of government and is credited with managing the successful Mayoral campaigns of the late and legendary Los Angeles Mayor Tom Bradley, who served for twenty years as Mayor.
 He has chaired campaigns for California Governor and U.S. Senate as well.
 Mr. Rising received a B.A. with honors in Economics from UCLA and a Juris Doctor from UCLA School of Law, where he served as Managing Editor of the UCLA Law Review.
 He practiced law at O’Melveny & Myers prior to entering the real estate industry.